mrakgr/The-Spiral-Language/readme.md

     inl succ x _ = x, const ()
 ```

-AD is just a writter monad.
+These are used to combine AD operations in a monadic manner. `>>=` is just a specific instance of a writer monad here.

-In essence, it relives the burden of having to deal with backwards step functions explicitly in an pure functional fashion.
+In essence, it relives the burden of having to deal with backwards step functions explicitly in a pure functional fashion.
 Remember that `inm a = b` is just syntax suggar for `b >>= inl a -> ...`

 ```
                     inm f = matmultb ((i,input.f),(h,state.f)) bias.f >>= sigmoid